stdnt-c1/A-Hand-For-A-Game/docs/ENVIRONMENT_SETUP.md

 - **Linux** (Ubuntu 20.04+ recommended)
 - **macOS** (Limited support)

+> [!IMPORTANT]
+> Windows is the primary supported platform.
+Linux and macOS support is experimental and may require additional configuration.

 ### Hardware Requirements
 - **CPU**: Intel i5 or AMD Ryzen 5 equivalent or better
 - **RAM**: Minimum 8GB, 16GB recommended
 - **Camera**: USB webcam or integrated camera with 720p+ resolution
 - **Storage**: 2GB free space for installation and dependencies

+> [!TIP]
+> For optimal performance, use a dedicated USB webcam with good lighting conditions.

 ## Core Dependencies